-- Code of Ethics and Conduct;
+- · Code of Ethics and Conduct;

 - Human Rights Policy;

 - Code of Good Conduct for the Prevention and Combat of Harassment in the Workplace;

 - Corruption Prevention Policy;

 - Rules of procedure on Whistleblowing;

 - Policy for the Prevention of Money Laundering and Terrorist Financing, and

 - Tax Policy.

-Sound policies and regulations, and monitoring of the areas that offer the highest risk, have supported the prevention and combat of any type of corruption, as well as other illegal behaviour, also reinforcing the company's commitment to respect for human rights and the other principles and rules contained in these policies and regulations, which provide the benchmark for its actions and include its commitment to sustainable development and responsible business conduct.
-We also note that the Group's subsidiaries have been adopting principles and commitments equivalent to those set out in the aforementioned policies, in accordance with the context and specificities of their business and in compliance with the legislation that applies to them.
+Sound policies and regulations, and monitoring of the areas that pose highestrisks, have supported the prevention and combat of any type of corruption, as well as other illegal behaviour, also reinforcing the company's commitment to respect for human rights and the other principles and rules contained in these policies and regulations, which provide the benchmark for its actions and include its commitment to sustainable development and responsible business conduct.
+It should be noted that, in the Group, it is equally worth noting that its Subsidiaries have adopted principles and commitments equivalent to those set out in the aforementioned policies, taking into account the context and specificities of their business and in compliance with the applicable legislation.